Optimpl/optimpl/README.md

 ## Why the f you created this?
 Most of the things are already available in C++
 I created this to learn about more advanced c++ things like classes, operator overloads etc. If you don't like this, feel free to not to use this library.
-If you really wan't to improve this library, make a PR(Pull Request).
+If you really want to improve this library, make a PR(Pull Request).